roblaszczak/go-cleanarch/README.md

 Process will exit with code `1` if architecture is not valid, otherwise it will exit with `0`.

+If you need to ignore `*_test.go` files in `go-cleanarch` check you can pass `-ignore-tests`

+    go-cleanarch -ignore-tests

+It is useful when you have memory implementation in infrastructure layer and you need to test application service which depends of it.

 ## Running the tests

     make test